 Single unintentional ingestions of the “superwarfarins” by children under 6 years of age rarely result in an ingestion with clinically significant anticoagulant effect.
 Repetitive ingestions can result in coagulopathy.
 If a toddler has a vitamin K–dependent coagulopathy and the history indicates the child ate a box of rat poison, one must have an index of suspicion for Munchausen by proxy.

 If a patient is on chronic warfarin therapy, be wary of the many xenobiotic interactions that can potentiate or antagonize the anticoagulant effect.

 Rodenticide Package.
 Brodifacoum is a common long-acting anticoagulant used as a rodenticide for mice.
 Notice that the percentage of the active ingredient is only 0.005%.
 Thus, ingestion of a few pellets by a young child is unlikely to cause a coagulation disorder.
 (Photo contributor: R. Jason Thurman, MD.)

 Rodenticide Pellets.
-These are examples of the bluish-green pellets that are contained in ...
+These are examples of the bluish-green pellets that are contained in the packaging ...